Skip to content

 As with any stock trading, there are inherent risks involved in clean energy shares, like volatility, which the market faces, as it’s still very much in a growth phase.
 Other potential cons include:

-• Political uncertainty: In late August 2025, US President Donald Trump announced plans to block solar and wind power projects in the country.
+• Political uncertainty: In late August 2025, US President Donald Trump announced plans to block solar and wind power projects in the US.
 Political uncertainty, particularly at the moment, can greatly affect the companies involved in clean energy, which, in turn, can hurt their share prices

 • Extreme weather conditions: As weather conditions grow more extreme, harnessing and producing clean energy, such as wind and solar, may become trickier to do